-Incoming freshmen and transfer freshmen who have attempted less than 12 credit hours in college, selected as valedictorian of their graduating class and are entering a degree program at Emmanuel College are eligible for this scholarship.
+The Valedictorian Scholarship is provided to full-time, degree-seeking students to recognize superior academic performance.
+The Valedictorian Scholarship is an institutional program that recognizes superior academic performance.
+Incoming freshmen and transfer freshmen who have attempted less than 18 credit hours in college, selected as valedictorian of their graduating class, and are entering a degree program at Emmanuel College are eligible for this scholarship.
 (The graduating class must have at least ten graduates.)

-Incoming transfer students who have attempted 12 or more credit hours in college with a 3.65 cumulative GPA for all coursework attempted, selected as valedictorian of their high school graduating class and are entering a degree program at Emmanuel College are eligible for this scholarship.
-(The graduating class must have at least ten graduates.)
+Incoming transfer students who have attempted 18 or more credit hours in college with a 3.65 cumulative GPA or higher for all coursework attempted, selected as valedictorian of their high school graduating class, and are entering a degree program at Emmanuel College are eligible for this scholarship.
+(The graduating class must have at least 10 graduates.)